T&G 101: WHAT IS V-JOINT, NICKEL JOINT AND SQUARE EDGE?

 WHAT GRADE WOOD IS USED IN SYNERGY WOOD?
 WHAT DOES IT MEAN?

-#2 Cypress allows for some knots and small color variation
+Red Grandis SB allows for some limited knots and small color variation

 #2 Southern Pine allows for large knots and some color variation